-Inviting other esteemed speakers and panelists also helps give the webinar a new depth and add credibility to the content you are presenting.
+Inviting other esteemed speakers and panelists also helps.
+This gives the webinar a new depth and adds credibility to the content you are presenting.
 Their knowledge together with your expertise can make the webinar meaningful for your participants.

 Get a moderator

-Having a moderator is a wise move in doing webinars nowadays.
+Having a moderator is a wise move to achieve engaging webinars nowadays.
 A great moderator can provide introductions, engage with the audience, get the Q&A going, and other additional support before, during, and after the session.
 A webinar moderator adds a level of professionalism to your event.